mui/material-ui/docs/src/pages/components/drawers/drawers.md

 This component comes with a 2 kB gzipped payload overhead.
 Some low-end mobile devices won't be able to follow the fingers at 60 FPS.
-You can use the `disableBackdropTransition` property to help.
+You can use the `disableBackdropTransition` prop to help.

 {{"demo": "pages/components/drawers/SwipeableTemporaryDrawer.js"}}